Open3DA/LL3DA/README.md

 **Step 3. \[Optional\] Download Pre-trained LLM weights.** If your server has no trouble auto-downloading weights from huggingface🤗, feel free to skip this step.

-Download files from the `opt-1.3b` checkpoint at [huggingface](https://huggingface.co/facebook/opt-1.3b/tree/main), and store them under the `./facebook/opt-1.3b` directory.
+Download files from the `opt-1.3b` checkpoint (or any other decoder-only LLM) at [huggingface](https://huggingface.co/facebook/opt-1.3b/tree/main), and store them under the `./facebook/opt-1.3b` directory.
 Make sure the required files are downloaded:
 ```
 ./facebook/opt-1.3b/
   config.json